-- For ε "big" enough the dynamics collapses to the origin and no resonances outlast the dissipation. - The periodic points which configure a concrete resonance should be destroyed, when ε increases, as a result of saddle-node bifurcation. - The destruction of a resonance depends on the width and order it has (a priori). - The resonances should allow to pass more points as ε increases.
+- For ε "big" enough the dynamics collapses to the origin and no resonances outlast the dissipation.
+Hence, the periodic points which configure a concrete resonance should be destroyed, when ε increases, as a result of saddle-node bifurcation. - For ε "small" some resonances survive and their topological shape changes. - The destruction of a resonance depends on the width and order it has (a priori).